sloanahrens/devops-toolkit/tutorials/1-1-microservices-django.md

 ```

 Now exit the container (type `exit`) and we are going to modify the basic command a bit.

+### Use a new `source` directory

 The purpose of this tutorial is to re-build the Django/Celery web application.
 So instead of sharing the existing `devops-toolkit` directory, we're going to give the development environment a different path.

+You should use a directory called `source`, created in your local clone of the `devops-toolkit` repo.
+The [`.gitignore` file](https://git-scm.com/docs/gitignore) already knows to ignore this directory for the purposes of the parent repo.
+This directory structure is assumed throughout the rest of the tutorial.

 From inside the `devops-toolkit` directory, create a new directory called `source`, and a directory inside it called `django`: